open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-- [Get the lot for the ProcurementProjectLot](operations.md#get-the-lot-for-a-procurementprojectlot) and add a `Classification` object to the lot's `additionalClassifications` array.
+- [Get the lot for the ProcurementProjectLot](operations.md#get-the-lot-for-a-procurementprojectlot), and add a `Classification` object to the lot's `additionalClassifications` array.
-- Set the classification's `.scheme` to 'CVDContractType'.
+- Map the value of this field to the classification's `.id`.
-- Map the value of the field to the classification's `.id`.
+- Set the classification's `.scheme` to 'eu-cvd-contract-type'.
 - Look up the code's label in the [authority table](https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/cvd-contract-type) and map it to the classification's `.description`.

 ```xml